jaydenmilne/steamsync/steamsync-gui/README.md

 steamsync is an app to import your Epic Games Store games into Steam as shortcuts, to allow you to use Remote Play and Steam Input with your EGS library.

-You can either use the app, described below, or the [CLI version](../README.md) (available on PIP) if you are the ultimate hackerman.
+You can either use the app, described below, or the [CLI version](../steamsync/README.md) (available on PIP) if you are the ultimate hackerman.

 Eventually, the goal is to support other launchers.

 ## Using The App
 ### Installation
-Head over to [the latest release](https://github.com/jaydenmilne/steamsync/releases/latest) and grab the latest `.exe`, and run it.
+Head over to [the latest GUI release]([https://github.com/jaydenmilne/steamsync/releases/latest](https://github.com/jaydenmilne/steamsync/releases/tag/0.3.0)) and grab the latest `.exe`, and run it.
 There is no need to install anything.

 ### Usage